 Results from the XRF reconnaissance of surface soils are presented in Table 3-4.
-Arsenic was measured in one sample at a concentration just above the screening value of 100 mg/kg.
-Lead was measured in three samples at concentrations above the screening value of 200 mg/kg, with one of those exceeding five times the screening values.
+Arsenic was measured in six samples at concentrations above the screening value of 100 mg/kg, with one of those exceeding five times the screening value.
+Lead was measured in five samples at concentrations above the screening value of 200 mg/kg, with three of those exceeding five times the screening value.
 Soils in the garden areas were below screening levels for lead and arsenic.

 Laboratory results from the multi-increment soil sampling are provided in Table 3-5, along with comparison to action levels.
-The three building perimeter samples were analyzed for arsenic, lead, and OCPs.
-All sample results correspond to Category A soils for arsenic (background).
-Sample S10-01 and S10-03 results correspond to Category C soils for lead (moderate risk), and chlordane was not detected.
-Sample S10-02 results correspond to Category B soils for lead (low risk) and Category A for chlordane (measurable presence that poses negligible risk).
+The open space sample was analyzed for arsenic and lead, and its results correspond to Category B soils for both arsenic and lead (low risk).
+The four building perimeter samples were analyzed for arsenic, lead, and OCPs.
+Two of these samples were also analyzed for bioaccessible arsenic.
+All building perimeter sample results correspond to Category B soils for arsenic (low risk) and Category A for chlordane (negligible risk).
+The results of one sample, S20-03, correspond to Category D soils for lead (high risk), while the remaining three sample results correspond to Category C soils for lead (moderate risk).